 First opened in 1939 in the northernmost section of East Elmhurst, Queens, LaGuardia is ranked as the 19th busiest airport in the country, per the Federal Aviation Administration.

-Last year, it handled about 28.4 million travelers on more than 360,000 flights.
-The airport’s four terminals accommodate 12 airlines at 73 gates that trip to 70 nonstop destinations.
+In 2016, it handled about 29.8 million travelers on more than 369,000 flights.
+The airport’s four terminals accommodate 11 airlines at 75 gates that trip to 68 nonstop destinations.

-More than 7,500 tons of cargo and 1,000 tons of mail pass through the airport each year.
 About 4 million passengers use the airport to connect to other flights.

+More than 7,500 tons of cargo and up to 1,000 tons of mail pass through the airport each year.

 Terminal B, or the Central Terminal Building, opened 25 years later, in 1964.
 The terminal serves as the airport’s nexus and handles the majority of its passengers.

-Terminal D, serving Delta Air Lines, opened in 1983, with Terminal C following in 1992.
+Terminal D opened in 1983, with Terminal C following in 1992.

 Plans for rebuilding

-The governor pushed to build a Central Terminal Building with a “world-class” main entrance, more mass transit connections and a better utilization of LaGuardia’s relatively small real estate at the tune of an estimated $8 billion.
+The governor pushed to build a Central Terminal Building with a “world-class” main entrance, more mass transit connections and a better utilization of LaGuardia’s relatively small real estate to the tune of an estimated $8 billion.

-Though, compared to existing transit options, critics have speculated as to whether an air train would actually provide a faster trip to the airport.
+Though, compared to existing transit options, critics have speculated as to whether an AirTrain would actually provide a faster trip to the airport.

 Timeline and funding

-The second half of the rebuild will involve redeveloping and connecting the Delta-operated terminals C and D to the unified airport.
+The second half of the project will involve redeveloping and connecting the Delta-operated terminals C and D to the airport.
 That work, which is also expected to be done by 2021, is estimated to cost $4 billion and will be financed primarily through Delta, with the Port Authority contributing $600 million.